Yuewen Music Festival Lights Up Singapore Sky With Drone And Firework Spectacle In 2025 Countdown

-Arabian Post -SINGAPORE – Media OutReach Newswire – 1 January 2025 – The inaugural Yuewen music Festival illuminated the sky over Singapore with a magnificent display of over a thousand drones and dazzling fireworks, both inspired by popular Yuewen Intellectual Properties (IPs).
+(MENAFN- GlobeNewsWire - Nasdaq) Singapore, Jan.
+02, 2025 (GLOBE NEWSWIRE) -- The inaugural Yuewen music Festival illuminated the sky over Singapore with a magnificent display of over a thousand drones and dazzling fireworks, both inspired by popular Yuewen Intellectual Properties (IPs).
 This innovative fusion of music and IP has captivated audiences from around the world.

 As the clock's hands steadily approached the midnight hour, a remarkable spectacle unfolded.
 More than a thousand drones soared into the air, choreographing a symphony of lights and patterns across Singapore's night sky.